Jasperabez/jasperabez.github.io/_posts/2019-9-16-AWS-budget-alert-setup.md

 ![remove_condition]({{ site.baseurl }}/images/remove-condition.png)
 12. You should be greeted by the following page, copy the arn which will begin in this format "arn:aws" followed by a long string of text and save it somewhere to refer back to later
 ![successful_topic_creation]({{ site.baseurl }}/images/successful-topic-creation.png)
-13. click "Create subscription" to continue the setup
+13. Click "Create subscription" to continue the setup
 14. From the "Protocol" selection menu, select "SMS", and for the Endpoint textbox fill in your number with your country code, when you are done click "Create subscription"
 ![create_subscription]({{ site.baseurl }}/images/create-subscription.png)
 15. If every goes well you will be redirected to a page indicatiing that subscription has been successfully created